News release from 21/07/2022

 One of the main reasons for this is because the costs associated with construction have risen significantly recently because of several national and global factors.
-These include issues such as Brexit, the COVID-19 pandemic, rising inflation, the fuel crisis, and its repercussions on global material production and, more recently, Russian sanctions.
+These include issues such as Brexit, rising inflation, the fuel crisis and its repercussions on global material production and, more recently, Russian sanctions.

 As a result, and to ensure that truly high-quality community facilities are delivered for current and future residents of Northstowe, South Cambridgeshire District Council put together a plan to step-in and cover the shortfall in funds to bring the new buildings forward as quickly as possible.
 The funding which has now been confirmed by Councillors includes: